firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

    - Great information transmission
    - Repos are public, but are easy to lose track of!

-And how do we get developers to use them?
+And how do we get developers to use FROST?
 - By releasing "batteries included", with all the pieces needed, and doing the best to keep "foot guns" away from developers